Emmotes/ic_spoilers/docs/gale.md

 <pre>
 Slot 1:
                  Fond Memories: Even at my lowest, playing with Tara lifted my spirits...
-             Ball of Retrieval: ...though the ball's purpose eldued her.
+             Ball of Retrieval: ...though the ball's purpose eluded her.
 I was always the one fetching it...
       Cat Flap of Displacement: Tara comes and goes as she pleases.
 But she's always pleased to help me.